 For hazardous chemical containers shipped by an importer, manufacturer, or distributor, the pictograms are required to consist of a red diamond (a square on a point) containing a black hazard pictogram on a white background.
 The hazard pictogram must be sufficiently large so as to be clearly visible.
 A red diamond by itself (an empty red diamond) is not a hazard symbol and may not be included on the label.

-There are nine hazard pictograms defined in the GHS Purple Book [link to the GHS Purple Book article].
+There are nine hazard pictograms defined in the GHS Purple Book.
 OSHA has adopted eight of these.
 OSHA does not require the use of the environmental pictogram, but this pictogram may be used to provide supplementary information.

 The symbols used in the GHS hazard pictograms should already be familiar to most chemical users, as they are the same symbols used for transportation.

 The U.S. Department of Transportation (DOT) requires that chemical containers such as drums, totes, tanks, or other types of containers, have external markings that conform with the requirements of 49 CFR 172, Subpart E. The GHS hazard pictograms do not replace these diamond-shaped labels, but are used in addition to the DOT required pictograms.
 This may cause some confusion because OSHA 1910.1200 Appendix C.2.3.3 states: “Where a pictogram required by the Department of Transportation under Title 49 of the Code of Federal Regulations appears on a shipped container, the pictogram specified in C.4 for the same hazard shall not appear.”

 “C.4” provides the specifications for the OSHA HCS hazard pictograms.